 Our Community Ramp Projects bring together inspired and passionate volunteers and generous local retailers in different communities.
 Through their volunteer efforts (as builders and educators delivering our important awareness raising messages) and building material donations from local hardware stores, a business owner has the opportunity to receive a ramp at little to no cost.

 Ramp requests received outside of a Community Ramp Project can be accommodated through our Ramps on Request program.
-Visit the Ramps on Request section of the website and send over all of the requested information, we’ll get back to you with a quotation!
+Visit the CONTACT US section of the website and send over all of the requested information, we’ll get back to you as soon as we can!

 You bet, StopGap Foundation is a registered charity!

-No, in order to maintain brand consistency, we are only offering our standard colours – vibrant red, yellow, green, or blue.
+In order to maintain brand consistency, we are only offering our standard colours – vibrant red, yellow, green, or blue.
 However, if you wanting to provide a different paint colour we would be happy to oblige.